 Best succulents watering practices

 - Familiarize yourself with the weight of a pot with water versus a pot with dry soil.
 This is because water adds to the overall weight of the pot.
 Wet soil makes the whole pot denser than the pot with dry soil.
-In this way, you can easily determine the water needs of your succulent plants.
+In this way, you can easily determine the water needs of your succulents.

-Although succulents need sunlight, throughout the years, I learned that succulents grow healthier when they are not directly exposed to sunlight.
-Although some types of succulents can endure direct sunlight, many of them can’t.
+Sunlight and water are two things every plant needs.
+Although succulents need sunlight, throughout the year, I learned that succulents grow healthier when they are not directly exposed to sunlight.
+Although some types of succulents can endure direct sunlight, many of them cannot.

 Succulents will seek the light.
 So if they are put in a dimly lit place, they tend to bend towards the source of the light.
 If that happens, you just want to rotate the shorter part towards the light.
 This will help to maintain your succulents in great shape.